sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 *S01* indicate that these files are for subject 1.
 The name of the file is based on the naming convention in your *STUDY*.
-If the first subject is named "xx01" then the file name will start with "xx01".
-This is also why subject should not simply be numbers (1, 2, 3, etc...) as most operating systems will not allow saving files that start with a number.
+If the first subject is named 'xx01' then the file name will start with 'xx01'.
+This is also why subjects should not simply be numbers (1, 2, 3, etc...) as most operating systems will not allow saving files that start with a number.

-Note that the file naming convention for version of EEGLAB older than 2019 (EEGLAB 12, 13 and 14) was slightly different, and that the files needed to be recomputed for each study design (which is not the case for EEGLAB 2019 and later versions).
-Also in old versions of EEGLAB, there were two additional files xxxx.datersp and xxxx.datitc that contained average time-frequency decompositions - since all files now contain single trial data, these files have been removed.
+Note that the file naming convention for versions of EEGLAB older than 2019 (EEGLAB 12, 13 and 14) was slightly different, and that the files needed to be recomputed for each *STUDY* design (which is not the case for EEGLAB 2019 and later versions).
+Also in old versions of EEGLAB, there were two additional files *xxxx.datersp* and *xxxx.datitc* that contained average time-frequency decompositions - since all files now contain single-trial data, these files have been removed.

 The file structure is similar for all file types listed below.